-Tim Sharp is 30 years old and has Autism.
+1991 Diagnosed with Autism.
+Prognosis was that Tim would not speak.
 Autism is a lifelong condition that is without a cure.
-It severely affects everyday life and it impacts the most on the ability to communicate and form relationships.
+It affects everyday life and it impacts the most on the ability to communicate and form relationships.

 Tim was diagnosed with Autism when he was three years old.
 Such were Tim’s enormous difficulties that the doctor's advice was "that the best thing to do was put him away and forget about him."
 Rejecting the prognosis, intensive therapy began immediately and bravely Tim tried to overcome what was so terrifying and difficult for him.